 There are several dog-friendly options available if you want to offer your dog a treat or snack.
 Snacks and treats that are suitable for dogs include:

 - Fruits: Several fruits, including apples, bananas, blueberries, strawberries, and watermelons, are safe and healthy for dogs to consume.
 Just be sure to cut the fruit into bite-sized pieces and remove any seeds or pits.

 - Vegetables: The majority of veggies are healthy for dogs to consume and can be a fantastic source of fiber and vitamins.
 Broccoli, carrots, green beans, and sweet potatoes are all healthy choices.

 - Meat is usually a wonderful choice because dogs are carnivores.
 Cooked versions of beef, pork, chicken, and turkey are all secure and healthful options.
 Just make sure to take out any skin, fat, or bones.

 - Peanut butter: Many dogs enjoy peanut butter, which when consumed in moderation may be a healthful treat.
 Seek for natural peanut butter that hasn’t had any salt or sugar added.

-- Dog treats: There are several dog treats on the market that are safe, healthful, and specially developed for dogs.
+- Dog treats: Several dog treats on the market are safe, healthful, and specially developed for dogs.
 Choose snacks that are manufactured with high-quality ingredients and free of artificial preservatives, colors, and tastes.

 Always remember to give treats and snacks in moderation and to take into account your dog’s general diet and health.